StarRocks/starrocks/docs/sql-reference/sql-functions/condition-functions/case_when.md

 ## Return value

-The return value is of the same type as the result in the THEN clause.
+The return value is of the common type of all types in the THEN clause.

 ## Examples